UNOTeaching/project-python-sudoku/README.md

   }
 }
 ```
-Once you have implement the solver, you can run the autograder to check if your solution is correct.
+Once you have implemented the solver, you can run the autograder to check if your solution is correct.
 To do so, run the following command
 ```bash
 python autograder.py --question=1a
 ```